sheilasaia/reproducibili-tea/README.md

 4. Can you describe the idea behind the Ten Simple Rules paper?
 5. What do you see as the link between the Ten Simple Rules paper and open science?
 6. What surprised you most about developing an open source web app like ShellCast?
-7. Do you have a favorite rule?s
+7. Do you have a favorite rule?

 ### Resources